rdpmakers/freeroot-KVM/README.md

-# Foxytoux Installer
+# Foxytoux Installer [MODIFIED]

 ## Overview

-This shell script is designed to automate the installation of Foxytoux, a lightweight Ubuntu environment using Proot.
+This shell script is designed to automate the installation of Foxytoux, a lightweight Ubuntu 20 environment using Proot.
+Then we will boot Ubuntu 22 with qemu!
+Yeah, you may hear this is as a silly thing, as we boot ubuntu in ubuntu.

 ## Prerequisites